-"DJ Q's album pisses all over all this pop-house in the charts."
+"DJ Q's album is next," says label head Tom Lea.
+"It pisses all over all this pop-house in the charts."

 Vibe: Organically-farmed bass mutations, served with a side of jack and R&B garnish.

-Claim to fame: Who wasn't singing along to T. Williams' smoky, pop-inflected UK house anthem 'Heartbeat' in 2010 and 2011?
+Claim to fame: Who wasn't singing along to T. Williams' smoky, pop-inflected UK house anthem, "Heartbeats" in 2010 and 2011?

-By the numbers: So far, Local Action has released 15 singles, three white labels and three LPs, including the forthcoming DJ Q.
+By the numbers: So far Local Action has released 15 singles, three white label records, and three albums, including the forthcoming DJ Q full-length.

 What's the deal?

-Label owner Tom Lea is one of electronic music's unsung heroes, who quietly maneouvers backstage and connects the dots for the rest of us.
+Label owner Tom Lea is one of electronic music's unsung heroes who quietly maneuveres backstage and connects the dots for the rest of us.
 By day he is a blogger, editor, and all-around tastemaker sheilding us from the torrent of bad music that constantly threatens to overrun our Downloads folders.
-By night, he presses records and throws parties, supporting a loyal roster of artists that includes former BBC 1Xtra selector DJ Q, Rinse.FM future house head T. Williams, and NYC footwork madman Lil JaBBA.
+By night, he presses records and throws parties, supporting a loyal roster of artists that includes BBC 1xtra selector DJ Q, Rinse.FM future house head T. Williams, and NYC footwork madman Lil JaBBA.

 THUMP: What was Local Action's first release?

-Tom Lea: It was T. Williams' debut EP.
-He was the catalyst, really.
-I'd chatted to a few bigger names about doing the first release, but you know you're not getting their A game.
-Meanwhile his mate Sef was sending me incredible music and they were just gonna put it out digitally themselves - and with all due respect to what they were doing, I think it would've fallen under the radar a bit.
+Tom Lea, Local Action: It was T. Williams' debut EP.
+He was the catalyst, really—I'd chatted to a few bigger names about doing the first release, but you know you're not getting their A game.
+Meanwhile his mate Sef was sending me incredible music and they were just gonna put it out digitally themselves—and with all due respect to what they were doing, I think it would've fallen under the radar a bit.
 Four of the first eight Local Action releases were by T, so he really was at the core of it then.

 What makes you want to press vinyl records in this day and age?

-Tom Lea: The pig-headed sense of pride you get from saying, "Yeah, this record lost me a fuck-load of money and I'd do it again?"
-The opportunity to feel more legit than labels that make more money than you - and quite possibly release better music than you - just because you cling to a format that you rarely buy yourself?
+The pig-headed sense of pride you get from saying, "Yeah, this record lost me a fuckload of money and I'd do it again"?
+The opportunity to feel more legit than labels that make more money than you—and quite possibly release better music than you—just because you cling to a format that you rarely buy yourself?
 Something to frame on your wall at the end of it all?
 Fuck knows.
 At least people know you're serious.

 Tell us about your upcoming releases.

-What are your favourite labels besides Local Action?
+What are your favorite labels besides Local Action?